Exilz/apipeline/README.md

 `disableCache` | `boolean` | Optional, completely disables caching (overriden by service definitions & `fetch`'s `option` parameter)
 `cacheExpiration` | `number` | Optional default expiration of cached data in ms (overriden by service definitions & `fetch`'s `option` parameter)
-`cachePrefix` | `string` | Optional, prefix of the keys stored on your cache, defaults to `offlineApiCache` `capServices` | `boolean` | Optional, enable capping for every service, defaults to `false`, see [limiting the size of your cache](#limiting-the-size-of-your-cache)
+`cachePrefix` | `string` | Optional, prefix of the keys stored on your cache, defaults to `offlineApiCache` `ignoreHeadersWhenCaching` | `boolean` | Optional, your requests will be cached independently from the headers you sent.
+Defaults to `false`
+`capServices` | `boolean` | Optional, enable capping for every service, defaults to `false`, see [limiting the size of your cache](#limiting-the-size-of-your-cache)
 `capLimit` | `number` | Optional quantity of cached items for each service, defaults to `50`, see [limiting the size of your cache](#limiting-the-size-of-your-cache)
 `offlineDriver` | `IAPIDriver` | Optional, see [use your own driver for caching](#use-your-own-driver-for-caching)